 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Enlu Zhou is an assistant professor in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Enlu Zhou is an Associate Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Her research interests include simulation optimization, stochastic control, and Monte Carlo methods, with applications in financial engineering and revenue management.

-Prior to Georgia Tech, Dr. Zhou served as an assistant professor at the Industrial & Enterprise Systems Engineering Department at the University of Illinois Urbana-Champaign from 2009 to 2013.
+Prior to joining Georgia Tech, Dr. Zhou served as an Assistant Professor at the Industrial & Enterprise Systems Engineering Department at the University of Illinois Urbana-Champaign from 2009 to 2013.
 She received her Ph.D. in electrical engineering from the University of Maryland, College Park, in 2009.